 Simple:

-Full roles: Administrator and Standard roles both count as “Full” members for billing
+Full roles: Administrator and Standard roles both count as “Full” members with complete platform capabilities

-Light roles: Cost significantly less than Full roles, making them perfect for team members who just need to complete tasks
+Light roles: Designed for team members who just need to complete tasks without template creation access

 Administrators have complete control over Tallyfy accounts while Standard members have limited permissions focused on daily work tasks and template management based on admin-granted access levels.